stitchdata/docs/_saas-integrations/google-analytics/v1/google-analytics-v1.md

         anchor: "compatibility-rules"
         content: |
           The metrics and dimensions you select in custom reports are subject to [Google's compatibility rules](https://support.google.com/analytics/answer/1033861?hl=en#ValidDimensionMetricCombinations){:target="new"}.
 Refer to [Google's Dimensions and Metrics Explorer](https://developers.google.com/analytics/devguides/reporting/core/dimsmets){:target="new"} for a list of valid dimension and metric pairs.

+      - title: "Custom metrics and dimensions"
+        anchor: "custom-metrics-dimensions"
+        content: |
+          Custom metrics and dimensions will display as either `ga:metricXX` or `ga:dimensionXX`, where `XX` is replaced with the specific number of the metric or dimension.

+          To identify a custom metric or dimension:

+          1. Sign into your {{ integration.display_name }} Dashboard.
+          2. Open the Custom Metrics or Dimensions page by navigating to **Admin > Property Column > Custom Definitions > Custom Metric/Dimension**.
+          3. In the row for the metric or dimension, locate the **Index** column.
+          4. Append the value in the **Index** column to either `ga:metric` or `ga:dimension`.
+For example: If the index for a custom dimension is `1`, the name that displays in Stitch would be `ga:dimension1`.

 # -------------------------- #